-To help you identify students with problems such as defaulted loans or overpayments, the CPS matches the student's FAFSA information with her financial aid history in the NSLDS database.
-You must resolve any conflicts between NSLDS and other information you have about the student before disbursing Title IV aid, for example, if NSLDS shows that a student isn't in default but you have documentation showing that she is in default.
+To help you identify students with problems such as defaulted loans or overpayments, the CPS matches the student against the NSLDS database to obtain her financial aid history.
+You must resolve any conflicts between NSLDS and other information you have about the student before disbursing FSA funds (for example, if NSLDS shows that a student isn't in default but you have documentation showing that she is in default).
 The results of the NSLDS match are provided on the SAR and ISIR on the NSLDS Financial Aid History page.
-As with other matches, a "C" next to the student's EFC indicates problems that must be resolved.
+As with other matches, a "C" next to the student's expected family contribution (EFC) indicates problems that must be resolved.
 See Appendix B of the ISIR Guide for the complete tables of NSLDS match results.